vane/prosecco/README.md

 ## Description

-Simple text data parser that can extract parts of text based on provided conditons.
+Simple text data parser that can extract parts of text based on provided conditions.

 ## Install